- Active Time: 30 minutes for my fence (could be more or less depending what you have to power wash)

 - Help Needed?: Nope!
 It’s a great solo project!

 Hi friends!
 I’ve been a little MIA on Instagram and the blog recently because I’ve been taking full advantage of this nice weather!
 In Northern Virginia, Spring usually lasts all of 2 seconds, and we just go from Winter to Summer like BOOM!
 So, this 60-70 degree loveliness deserves to be savored by the heat and humidity bears down on us.
-One of the projects that’s taken over my life is power washing the fence.
+One of the projects that’s taken over my life is pressure washing, or power washing, the fence.
 I’d never used a power washer before last week, and I’m pretty sure it’s now my favorite outdoor activity.